sinbad/SUDS/docs/ChoiceLines.md

 ## Choices as Speaker Lines

 By default, choices are not "spoken"; they don't get repeated as speaker lines after being selected.
-That's because msot often you'll want shorter choice text to fit in your UI, and you can follow up with a longer speaker line that represents that choice.
+That's because most often you'll want shorter choice text to fit in your UI, and you can follow up with a longer speaker line that represents that choice.